 8. Customer decides the use use-case better.

 The client will tell you the next feature to be added and will add a new dimension to your product.
-Improvement is a never ending cycle and you don’t need to worry but focus on providing value service to your customers as word of mouth marketing matters a lot.
+Improvement is a never ending cycle.
+You don’t need to worry but focus on providing value service to your customers as word-of-mouth marketing matters a lot.

 Followed by the presentation was Q&A and networking session.
 It is indeed a praiseworthy idea to spend evening with like-minded community while taking sip of the wine.